mauritssilvis/challenges/java/basic_java_project_cli/README.md

 java out/nl/mauritssilvis/challenges/java/cli/general/projects/basic/Main.class
 ```

-To solve the above problem, do not include the `.class` extension when referring to Java classes and ensure execution takes place from the proper path.
+To solve the above problem, do not include the `.class` extension when referring to Java classes.
+In addition, ensure execution takes place from the proper path.
 For the current project, these two conditions are fulfilled for the following command:

 ```shell